creekdrops/svelte-pocketbase/src/routes/intro.md

 {/await}
 ```

-This is a fair amount of boilerplate for simply retrieving a bit of data from your database.
+As simple as this is, this is a fair amount of boilerplate for simply retrieving a bit of data from your database.
 Instead, maybe try out one of the data retrieval components, like `Record`.
 These components handle all the tedious bits of querying and data retrieval, leaving you free to focus on more important things (like obsessively fine-tuning your Tailwind CSS config).

 ### Data Retrieval Components